kristinadiaz/ruby_movies_110121/README.md

      </details>
 <br/>

-2. Create a find_tickets class method that takes a movie and finds every ticket with the matching title.
+2. Create a find_tickets class method that takes a movie title and finds every ticket with the matching title.
 The method should return an array of strings with the name and price of every ticket.
 > Hint: Try chaining two enumerable methods

-Add a 4th option to cli.rb, get a movie input from the user and call Ticket.find_tickets with the user input as an argument.
+Add a 4th option to cli.rb that gets a movie title input from the user and calls Ticket.find_tickets with the user input as an argument.

  <details>
       <summary>